 A secondary, but important benefit of gene therapy is freedom from the need to inject factor VIII into a vein one or more times a week.
-In the GENEr8-1 trial, 16 participants (12.1%) had factor VIII levels < 5 IU/dL and 12 participants (9.1%) had levels < 3 IU/dL.17 Presumably, the majority of these continued factor prophylaxis, though the details are not reported.
-There are concerns about the variability in the response to gene therapy and the duration of benefit.
+In the GENEr8-1 trial, 16 participants (12.1%) had factor VIII levels < 5 IU/dL and 12 participants (9.1%) had levels < 3 IU/dL.17 In the 2 year follow-up reported in July 2022, 5 of 31 patients with factor VIII level < 5 IU/dL had resumed prophylaxis and 1 participant with a factor VIII level > 5 IU/dL had resumed prophylaxis.
+18 There are concerns about the variability in the response to gene therapy and the duration of benefit.
 As can be seen in Table 3.5, the factor levels in the blood six months after gene therapy varied widely with the interquartile range going from 11.2 to 55 IU/dL with 12 patients as noted above having undetectable factor VIII.
 The factor VIII levels appear to decline markedly over time (Table 3.5).
 Factor VIII levels continued to decline in the small subset of patients with at least 3 years follow-up (n=7) in the GENEr8-1 trial17 and in the 7 patients with 5 years follow-up in the phase 1/2 trial (Supplement Table D15).30